MockingbirdME/game_md/Dev's D20 version/core rules.md

 Each time a character takes this trait they increase their max wounds by one plus their body stat, minimum of two total max wounds.
 The increase to max wounds granted by this trait is recalculated if the character's body attribute changes.
 ### Large/Small Size
 _Starting_ Increase or decrease the character's size by one.
+### Left Handed
+_Starting_ Target's of your melee attacks performed only with your primary (left) hand do not benefit from the *balanced* or *parrying* traits on their readied weapons.
 ### Linguist
 The character learns one spoken or written language or two spoken languages for which they already know a related language.
 ### Specialized Training, Novice